jasonivey/scripts/README.md

 The scripts repository is my playground and all-round dumping ground for everything I need to automate.
 Much of the repository is coded with `Python` due to my adopting that scripting language first.
-But there is small additions of `Ruby`, `PHP', `Golang` and a bigger dose of `Bash`.
+But there is small additions of `Ruby`, `PHP`, `Golang` and a bigger dose of `Bash`.
 <br>
 Much of it could be trimmed and deleted due to neglect but I end up keeping it around just in case I need to look up how to do something (as if the internet did not exist).
 <br>